Prague Centre for Transatlantic Relations (PCTR)

 - Cooperate with European and US research institutions and thereby introduce Czech perspectives on transatlantic relations to a wider audience abroad.

-Message from the Honorary Chairman
+Message from the Chairman of the PCTR Board

 By joining NATO In 1999 the Czech Republic has gained the best security guarantees in its modern history.
 It does not mean that we are to idly sit with our hands folded in a lap and do nothing.
 The security should not be taken for granted.
 The quality always depends on our will to do something for it and make sacrifices.
 Such a fact is applicable not only for us at home but also for cooperation with our allies.
 The world is not a safe place; security threats of today are less predictable and therefore potentially more dangerous.
 A state, which does not study security threats and loses the ability to defend itself, is not entitled to have a long-term existence.
 Therefore, providing and maintaining security must remain an integral part of policies not only in the Czech Republic, but also in Europe.
 The persistent economic and debt crisis, which has affected all western states in recent years, has taken its toll in the reduction of defence budgets.
 It is even more important to deepen a rational cooperation of states, which can effectively reinforce national defence and the protection of citizens against current threats such as terrorism or proliferation of weapons of mass destruction.